 Dr David Watson FREng (IBM UK Ltd)

 Dr David Watson is Director, Emerging Technology at IBM's Hursley Laboratory in Hampshire.
 His main interest is in bringing new software technologies to market by working closely with customers and IBM Research and Development teams worldwide.
 The current technology foci in his area are: data analysis/understanding, sensor networks, data federation, and data security.
 David is also the UK lead on the International Technology Alliance in Network Sciences, a joint UK/US government funded programme of research into the fundamental foundations of network theory and associated technologies.
 This, and many other aspects of the work in his team, are collaborative efforts with major UK universities.
 His technical background is in computer graphics, image processing, and data visualization.
 David also chairs the RCUK Digital Economy Programme Advisory Board.

 Professor Jeremy Watson CBE, FREng (Arup)

 Jeremy Watson is Arup's Science and Technology (S&T) Director, responsible for Arup's S&T research and policy engagement with governments and Higher Education Institutes.
-Between 2009 and the end of 2012, Jeremy was also Chief Scientific Adviser for the Department of Communities and Local Government.
+Between 2009 and the end of 2012, Jeremy was Chief Scientific Adviser for the Department of Communities and Local Government.
+Concurrently with Arup, he is now Professor of Engineering Systems and Vice-Dean of Engineering Sciences at University College London.